Argyrochosma fendleri: Description

 Argyrochosma fendleri is a medium-sized epipetric fern.
 The rhizome is compact, 2 to 3 mm wide, and may be horizontal or upright.
 It bears linear to lanceolate scales 7 to 10 mm long, thin in texture and of a uniform orange-brown or chestnut-brown color with entire (toothless) margins.

 Numerous fronds arise in dense clumps from the rhizome.
 From base to tip of leaf, they are 5 to 25 cm long and 5 to 12 cm wide.
 Of this length, about half is made up by the stipe (the stalk of the leaf, below the blade), which is round, hairless, and chestnut-brown in color.
 It typically measures from 0.75 to 1.5 mm in diameter and 3 to 16 cm in length.

 The leaf blades are deltate (triangular) in shape, highly divided (from four to six successive subdivisions) at the base, sometimes broader than they are long.
 They curl slightly upwards when dried.
-The rachis (leaf axis) is round, rather than flattened, hairless, and zig-zags rather than being straight.
-Each blade bears 4 to 6 pairs of pinnae, whose costae also zig-zag, with subdivisions branching off at the angles.
+The rachis (leaf axis) is round, rather than flattened, hairless, and is flexuous (zig-zags) rather than being straight.
+Each blade bears 4 to 6 pairs of pinnae, whose costae are also flexuous, with subdivisions branching off at the angles.
 The ultimate segments are ovate to lanceolate or oblong, obtuse at the tip and broadly cuneate (wedge-shaped) at the base, and sometimes have an crenate (round-toothed) margin.
 The dark color of the axes passes into the segment base, without a distinct joint, and pinnae and subsequent subdivisions are borne on long stalks.
 The underside of the leaf is coated in pale white farina (powder), and a scattering of glands and farina is sometimes present on the upper surface.
 The leaf tissue is leathery to somewhat leafy in texture.

 The sori lie along the veins, along the final quarter of the length of the veins closest to the edge of the leaf.
 The veins themselves tend to blend into the leaf tissue.
 The leaf edges are not modified into false indusia, and may be flat or curled under to cover the sori.
 Each sporangium bears 64 spores.
 The plants are diploid, with a chromosome number of 2n = 54.

-The zig-zag rachis and axes generally serve to distinguish it from other members of the genus.
-A. limitanea may have slightly zig-zag axes, but its subdivisions are not as strongly spreading.
+The flexuous rachis and axes generally serve to distinguish it from other members of the genus.
+A. limitanea may have slightly flexuous axes, but its subdivisions are not as strongly spreading.
 Furthermore, A. limitanea is apogamous and only contains 32, rather than 64, spores per sporangium.